Arkadijbojko/webpage/_projects/3_project.md

 importance: 3
 category: work
 ---
-Apart from proving the natural DT/PT correspondences on projective Calabi--Yau fourfolds, I also address multiple conjectures postulated by Bae–Kool–Park about invariants counting surface in this setting.
-Applying the latter results to elliptic fibrations will prove the DT/PT correspondence for Fano threefolds by dimensional reduction.
-The main tool I rely on is the wall-crossing which I prove in Project 2.
+Project 1 will provide tools for proving natural DT/PT correspondences on projective Calabi--Yau fourfolds.
+More interestingly still, I will address multiple conjectures postulated by Bae–Kool–Park about CY4 surface counting invariants.
+For elliptic fibrations, these results are closely related to DT/PT correspondencences on the base by the work of BKP.